Ant0ni00x/javascript-nes/TECHNICAL.md

-# JSNES Technical Documentation
+# JavaScript-NES Technical Documentation

-This document covers the internal architecture and key implementation details of the JSNES emulator.
+This document covers the internal architecture and key implementation details of the JavaScript-NES emulator.

 ## Table of Contents